 Carrier's policy on the election of the Chairman is simple.
 Rather than having a fixed position on whether the roles of Chairman and CEO should be separate or combined, our flexible approach allows the Board to select the structure that it believes will provide the most effective leadership and oversight for the company at any given time.
 Consistent with our Bylaws and Corporate Governance Guidelines, the Board, with the guidance of the Governance Committee, reviews this structure and elects the Chairman on an annual basis.
-In making this determination, the Board is required to act in the best interests of the shareowners considering the circumstances at the time, and takes into account the following and any other relevant factors: (1) the company's operating and financial performance; (2) recent or anticipated changes in the CEO role; (3) the effectiveness of the processes and structures for Board interaction with and oversight of management; and (4) the importance of maintaining a single voice in leadership communications and Board oversight, both internally and externally, including with investors.
+In making this determination, the Board is required to act in the best interests of the shareowners considering the circumstances at the time, and takes into account the following and any other relevant factors: (1) the company's operating and financial performance; (2) recent or anticipated changes in the CEO role; (3) the effectiveness of the processes and structures for Board interaction with and oversight, both internally and externally, including with investors.